apache/nifi/minifi-docs/src/main/markdown/minifi-java-agent-quick-start.md

 This launches MiNiFi and leaves it running in the foreground.
 To shut down NiFi, select the window that was launched and hold the Ctrl key while pressing C.

-#Working with dataflows
+# Working with dataflows
 When you are working with a MiNiFi dataflow, you should design it, add any additional configuration your environment or use case requires, and then deploy your dataflow.
 MiNiFi is not designed to accommodate substantial mid-dataflow configuration.

-##Setting up Your Dataflow
+## Setting up Your Dataflow
-Before you begin, you should be aware that the following NiFi components are not supported in MiNiFi dataflows:
-* Controller services
-* Funnels
-* Multiple source relationships for a single connection
-* Process groups

-Additionally, each processor requires a distinct name.

 You can use the MiNiFi Toolkit, located in your MiNiFi installation directory, and any NiFi instance to set up the dataflow you want MiNiFi to run:

 1. Launch NiFi